kwalczak80/Clonmel-Hiking-Club/README.md

   <li><strong>About Us</strong></li>
 <ul>
 <li>
-  The About Us section contains basic information about the club
+  The About-Us section contains a basic information about the club,
 </li>
 <li>
-Additionally, this section contains information intended to encourage other people to start their adventure with hiking
+Additionally, this section contains information intended to encourage other people to start their adventure with hiking.
 </li>
 </ul>
 </ul>